watson-developer-cloud/speech-javascript-sdk/README.md

 * enable eslint
 * break components into standalone npm modules where it makes sense
 * record which shim/pollyfills would be useful to extend partial support to older browsers (Promise, etc.)
+* run integration tests on travis
+* more tests in general